 I’ve loved Pinterest since it first came out and you had to get invited to join.
 Yeah, old school Pinterest.
 But I always used it for personal things I was interested in, until last August, when I decided to get serious about using Pinterest to help bring traffic to my blog.
 I immediately created a Pinterest board for my blog, and then quickly got to work pinning images from my blog posts or quickly creating them to add to my board using canva.com.
-And of course tried out both Boardbooster and Tailwind, though I definitely prefer Boardbooster as my Pinterest scheduler.
+I also started using Pinterest schedulers: both Boardbooster and Tailwind offer free trials, so try them both out if you want and then stick with the one you like better. 🙂

 At the beginning of March, I took a serious look at my Google and Pinterest analytics.
 And I saw a huge discrepancy.
 My most popular posts on my blog were getting very few repins.
 My most popular pins being repinned were not ones getting a lot of traffic.
 So I made a few changes to a few pins and watched to see what would happen.
 And was instantly AMAZED at how making a minor change to a pin could lead to sooooo many new repins.
 I still have a lot to learn about making Pinterest images (graphic design is not one my strengths, haha) but I do want to share what I’ve learned with you.
 So, without any further ado: